Comment from Rebus:

 How much of a hunch is a flash of extraordinary perception?
 How much is imagination?

-Now I know that my grandmother understood something I was yet to learn -- a hunch is a bolt from the blue that cannot be gathered and investigated.
+Now I understand that my grandmother knew something about hunches that I was yet to learn, the hard way.
+She knew a true hunch is a bolt from the blue that cannot be gathered and investigated.
 It can’t be revisited like a conclusion.
-A true hunch can only be felt once.
+No, a true hunch can only be felt once.
+Yet, for some reason it was easier for me to view my inconvenient hunch as counterfeit.

 Later that morning, when I went to her apartment to see after her affairs, she had already packed everything up.
 She left notes on pieces of cardboard taped to furniture about her important papers and what to do with everything.
-A few days later my daughter and I sprinkled Nana's ashes into a creek in Orange County; it was a place she had played when she was a little girl.

-Anxiety had become my familiar companion, although I didn’t know then to call it by that name.
-While I surely needed to do something decisive about the telephone problem, the energy just couldn’t be mustered.
+Unmercifully, the stalking telephone calls became more frequent.
+Anxiety became my all-too-familiar companion, although I didn’t know then to call it by that name -- anxiety.
+While I surely needed to do something decisive about the telephone problem, for some reason the energy just couldn’t be mustered.

 Part